vitorlsouza/kitty-care-backend/README.md

         "Plan is required",
         "Plan must be one of: Basic, Premium",
         "End date must be in the future",
-        "Start date must be in the future"
+        "Start date must be in the future",
-      ]
+        "Provider is required",
+        "Provider must be either PayPal or Stripe", "Billing period is required",
+        "Billing period must be either Monthly or Yearly" ]
     }
     ```